LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    :ref:`event-driven programming <events_events>` support.
 Possible
    option values are ``allow`` and ``deny`` (the usual default).
-Objects (and categories) compiled with this option set to ``deny`` use optimized code for message-sending calls that does not trigger events.
+Objects (and categories) compiled with this option set to ``deny`` use optimized code for message-sending calls that do not trigger events.
 As such, this option can be used on a per-object (or per-category) basis.
 Note that changing this option is of no consequence for objects already compiled and loaded.